garylirocks/quickrefs/azure-sql-db.markdown

 - Responsible for updating and patching the OS and SQL Server

 There's a VM extention that helps with licensing, patching, backing up, etc

+## Backup

+SQL, SQL MI:

+- A minimum 7 day default backup retention period
+- Standard and premium can be configured for retention up to 35 days without having to configure long-term retention(LTR), only up to 7 days for basic tier.
+- For all SQL DB tiers, LTR can be configured for up to 10 year retention.

+Synapse SQL pool:

+- Minimum 7 day default retention
+- LTR not supported

 ## Data security